-In a start-up environment, personnel-dependence, is rather high.
-Human resources at every level have a key role to play and it is imperative that they be looked after to ensure long term success of the enterprise.
-Thus, there is a definite merit in investing into corporate health programs for organizations even if they are in the start-up phase of their evolution.
-Let us, therefore, delve a little deeper into some of the key facets of corporate healthcare in start-ups environments.
+In a start-up environment, personnel dependence is rather high.
+Human resources at every level have a key role to play and it is imperative that they be looked after to ensure the long-term success of the enterprise.
+Thus, there is definite merit in investing in corporate health programs for organizations even if they are in the start-up phase of their evolution.
+Let us, therefore, delve a little deeper into some of the key facets of corporate healthcare in start-up environments.

 Also, most start-ups do not have adequate cover for their key resources and health-related absence from work can hurt deliverables more than they do in large organizations.
 Given that health-related time-off for employees can be prevented, it is imperative that health of the remains a focus for the founders and management of the organizations.

 One of the key differences of working in a start-up environment as compared to a large corporate is the more intimate relationships it helps evolve.
 Between the founders, management and employees – there is a much closer and intimate bond, and nothing makes this bond stronger than caring for the health of the employees.

 When employees see a sincere effort from the organization’s side to take care of their health, it fosters a greater sense of loyalty towards the organization.
 This works as a counter to attrition rate and makes employees stay longer, remain more committed and deliver above their average productivity.